akhilgoyal/PremiumCalculator/README.md

 	* Autofac is used for dependency injection.

 Areas of imporvement:
-1. Service
-	* Rules engine could be implemented which will facilitate cleaner and more managable code by abstarcting the business rules in one place.
+1. Rules engine could be implemented at the service layer.
+That will facilitate the cleaner and more managable code by abstarcting the business rules in one place.
-2. Tests
-	* Given the time would love to increase the unit test coverage.
+2. Given the time would love to increase the unit test coverage.
-3. Web
-	* Angular could be used on the front end for better user experience.
+3. Angular could be used on the front end for better user experience.
+4. An APM like Application Insight could be integrated for telemetry and logging.